fire-eggs/YAIV/README.md

 Requirements

+  - FLTK 1.4
   - libwebp
-  - FLTK 1.4
   - openmp

 The project currently builds against fltk_png rather than use libpng.
-That is not a 'hard' requirement currently, pending the addition of animated-PNG support.
+That is not a 'hard' requirement.
 I've also been using libturbo_jpeg instead of libjpeg.